Find trains to Salt Lake City

 The center of Salt Lake City is 4.2 mi away from Salt Lake City station.

-Salt Lake City’s most popular landmarks are Temple Square, Vivint Smart Home Arena, and Sugar House Park, which are 1.0 mi, 0.6 mi, and 4.2 mi from Salt Lake City, respectively.
+Salt Lake City’s most popular landmarks are Sugar House Park, Salt Palace Convention Center, and The Gateway, which are 4.2 mi, 0.8 mi, and 0.4 mi from Salt Lake City, respectively.